Spring Table with Copper, Succulents, and Hanging Plants

 In case you didn’t notice, it’s not all real… Can you spot the fakes?
 There are just two.

-The first is the olive tree (one of my favorites because it’s such a versatile size) in this teak vase (another favorite!)… and the second is the little one on the tallest candlestick.
+The first is a little olive tree (this one is similar) in a teak vase (similar)… and the second is the little one on the tallest candlestick.
 I love to mix faux and real.